|

 e-Path sees this on a regular basis with those businesses who have made the switch from other gateway types to e-Path.
 Because of e-Path and their own vigilance they are now dramatically reducing, and in most cases, completely eliminating instances of falling victim to credit card fraud.
 We do not mention this lightly, this is exactly what occurs.

-At this point it is important that you understand this will not stop attempts at credit card fraud.
+At this point it is important that you understand this does not guarantee you won't receive an attempt at credit card fraud.
 However, what it does guarantee is a total change of the status from 'falling victim to credit card fraud' to 'receiving a credit card fraud attempt'.
-The difference is that one has already done irreparable damage and the other hasn't done a single thing - a most glaring difference between the e-Path payment gateway and the typical third party online credit card payment processing system.
+The difference is that one has already done irreparable damage and the other hasn't done a single thing - a most glaring difference between the e-Path payment gateway and the typical third party payment gateway processing system.

 e-Path has just eliminated root cause of vulnerability #1.